UncannyOwl/Uncanny-Automator/readme.txt

 [View the full changelog.](https://automatorplugin.com/knowledge-base/uncanny-automator-changelog/)

 == Upgrade Notice ==

+= 3.2.0.1 =
+Uncanny Automator 3.2 is a major release.
+We recommend taking a backup and testing in a Staging environment before updating your Live site.

 = 3.2 =
 Uncanny Automator 3.2 is a major release.
 We recommend taking a backup and testing in a Staging environment before updating your Live site.